 Individuals committed to teaching elementary, language minority students, and English language learners in urban settings may apply to be a Graduate School of Education EEUI Scholar, and receive a $5,000 scholarship, which will be awarded in two equal distributions of $2,500 each.
 Graduate students who are accepted into and enroll in the Elementary Education Urban Initiative, a 15-month Master of Education program leading to initial licensure in elementary education, are eligible to apply.
 For more information, see the EEUI Scholarship brochure and application [pdf].

-One scholarship of $5,000 will be awarded for Fall 2014 to a student in the Lesley College for the Adult Learner who is enrolled in the Early Childhood Studies program or who is a graduate of the LCAL program and is pursuing a Master's degree in Early Childhood Education in the Graduate School of Education.
+Two scholarships in the amount of $2,300 each will be awarded for Fall 2015 to a student in the Lesley College for the Adult Learner who is enrolled in the Early Childhood Studies program or who is a graduate of the LCAL program and is pursuing a Master's degree in Early Childhood Education in the Graduate School of Education.
 For more information, see the Constance and Lewis Counts Scholarship brochure and application [pdf].